Feeling like a Failure

 3 How long have you thought ‘I feel like a failure?’

 If a sense of failure has been drummed into you as a child, then you have particular tasks ahead of you:

 - to come to terms with the criticism you were exposed to

 - to try to gain a new sense of perspective.

-If you grew up with an experiences of failure, then as an adult you may quickly identify a sense of failure about your self and have an ongoing sense of low self esteem.
+If you grew up with experiences of failure, then as an adult you may quickly identify a sense of failure about your self and have an ongoing sense of low self-esteem.
 Failure may be one of your go-to emotions.